gorixInc/gorixInc.github.io/_posts/2024-06-16-rally_challenge.md

 | baseline-pilotnet-2ep (steering)     | 240         | 56.96         | 3.13               |
 | Anything_3 (conditional, 2023 winners) | 167         | -             | 2.718              |

+The parameters for the models are in Appendix B.
 ## Conclusion

 In this project, we experimented with two model architectures: PilotNet and Perceiver.